-Presence of nutrients, especially nitrogen and phosphorus in wastewater effluents and their impacts on natural water bodies are of major concern.
-With the recent evidence that anthropogenic phosphorus (not nitrogen) addition in micrograms per liter level can trigger algal growth, phosphorus removal to lowest level would become increasingly important.
+Presence of nutrients, especially nitrogen and phosphorus in wastewater effluents cause anthropogenic phosphorus (not nitrogen) addition in micrograms per liter level to trigger algal growth.
+As a result, phosphorus removal to lowest level has become increasingly important.
 Chemical and biological means are adopted to remove them.
 While phosphorus could be removed chemically, nitrogen removal is mostly carried out by biological means.

 Biological phosphorus removal process is popular over chemical means for it’s simplicity, economy and various environmental benefits.
 Biological phosphorus removal process relies on enhancing the ability of microorganisms to uptake more phosphorus into their cell.
 Therefore, these processes are often referred to as enhanced biological phosphorus removal (EBPR) processes.
 EBPR has been implemented worldwide in many wastewater treatment plants.
 Despite its promise to provide efficient phosphorus removal performance, at times unreliable performance has been reported.
 In an effort to achieve improved phosphorus removal, the addition of more phosphorus removing chemicals, like alkalinity reducing coagulants, can be counterproductive to the Waste Water Treatment Plant.